anderssonlab/PRIME/INSTALL_PRIME.md

 # *** specify << lib = "/path/to/R_packakges/" >> in install.packages() and BiocManager::install() if necessary
 # *** using remotes package instead of devtools if not successfully install devtools

+# 7. Install PRIME
+## install from .tar.gz (model will be set up at PRIME inst directory)
+## otherwise make sure that the model in the path was exist
+install.packages("/PATH/TO/PRIME/PRIME_0.1.1.6.tar.gz")
 ```

 ---